 Spirit Airline’s region-based frequent flyer program, Free Spirit, has some great redemption options, particularly if you fly during off-peak times.
 While you don’t have to have carrier’s co-branded credit card to participate in the Free Spirit program, you do have to have the card to qualify for the cheapest tickets.

 Spirit’s award chart is broken down by distance and date.
-Region 1, which is all flights under 1,250 miles, can be had for as little as 5,000 miles roundtrip off-peak, but can cost as much as 50,000 miles at the most expensive anytime rate.
+Region 1, which are all flights under 1,250 miles, can be had for as little as 5,000 miles roundtrip off-peak, but can cost as much as 50,000 miles at the most expensive anytime rate.
 Spirit’s full award chart, including off-peak dates, is available here.

 You’ll earn 50 percent of the miles flown with Spirit for nonrefundable fares unless you have the Spirit Airlines credit card or you’ve earned Elite or VIP status.
 Refundable fares earn 100 percent for standard members, 150 percent for elite members and cardholders, and 200 percent for VIP members.